204 SW 11th Street, Suite A, Blue Springs MO 64015. By appointment only.

 Sheila has been a board member since 2018 and is the treasurer of Wild Souls.
 She is a Senior Project Manager for a large corporation.
 She has two children and three dogs.
 Sheila enjoys fitness, the Kansas City Chiefs, home projects and spending time with her friends and family.

-Samantha is serving her first year on the Wild Souls Board of Directors.
 She is a Finance Manager at a Credit Union in Independence.
-Samantha resides in Oak Grove with her husband, daughter and son, along with two dogs, two guinea pigs and a bearded dragon.
+Samantha resides in Oak Grove with her husband, daughter and son, along with two dogs, and two guinea pigs.
 She enjoys spending time with family and friends, crocheting and being outside.
 She has a Bachelors of Science from Park University where she majored in Business Administration.
+She enjoys spending time with her family, coaching softball and crocheting.

-Kristy Minnick is an Executive Officer of Wild Souls and has served on the board for the last two years.
+Kristina Minnick is an Executive Officer of Wild Souls and has served on the board for the last three years.
 Kristy is the System Administrator for a public school district for 20 yrs.
-She has been married for 23 years to her high school sweetheart and has 2 daughters, with a granddaughter and grandson.
+She has 2 daughters, with a granddaughter and grandson.
 She is excited to be a part of this journey with Wild Souls and is also an animal lover.

 Owner of Odessa Animal Clinic, Croucher Veterinary Services, LLC.
 Past member Odessa Planning and Zoning Board.
 Current Chairman Odessa Board of Zoning Adjustment.
 Scoutmaster Troop 1120 Odessa.
 Dr. Croucher is Wild Souls' Veterinarian.